The Media and Entertainment Law Review: Belarus

 On 21 August 2014, Resolution No. 810 was adopted, which established an expert committee for the evaluation of information products for signs of extremism.

-The central management body responsible for state regulation, coordination of work and development of the mass media sector is the Ministry of Information of the Republic of Belarus (MinInform).
+The central management body responsible for state regulation, coordination of work and development of the mass media sector is the Ministry of Information (MinInform).
 MinInform has certain subordinate organisations, including two TV channels and an internet service provider (ISP).

 MinInform, inter alia, carries out:

-- state registration of mass media and print media publishers, manufacturers and distributors;
+- state registration of mass media entities and print media publishers, manufacturers and distributors;

-- the licensing of polygraphic (i.e., printing and print-related) and broadcasting activities;
+- the licensing of printing, and print-related and broadcasting activities;

 - maintenance of state registers of: